-- Blaze engine.
+- · Blaze engine.
 Supported without restrictions. - Spark engine.
-Supported without restrictions in batch mappings.
-Not supported in streaming mappings. - · Databricks Spark engine.
+Supported without restrictions in batch and streaming mappings. - · Databricks Spark engine.
 Not supported.

 Union Transformation in a Non-native Environment

 The Union transformation processing in a non-native environment depends on the engine that runs the transformation.